 Question: I have always heard to NEVER apply fall fertilizer as plants get ready for winter.
 However, my neighbor keeps pushing me to “put down” a late fall fertilization.

-Early autumn is the time for lawn fertilizers on new and old turf, cover crops, and perennial and bulb plantings.
+Early autumn is the time for organic fertilizers on new and old turf, cover crops, and perennial and bulb plantings.
 The compost heap as well will be grateful for a “handout” now, while fall garden residue is swelling its proportions.

 North or south, a satisfactory fall lawn fertilizer application rate of a good complete plant food is 2 to 3 pounds per 100 square feet of lawn.
 Water it in thoroughly.

 Late summer is, of course, the very best time to seed a new lawn in the North, since cool temperatures and more even moisture distribution favor germination and growth of the young grass.
 It is also important to conduct a soil test to know the acidity level of the ground before applying anything.
 This allows you to pick the right amount of NPK ratio (nitrogen, phosphorus, potassium) to apply on your lawn grass.

-Providing a ready supply of plant nutrients will insure good initial growth, and by spring the newhealthy lawn will become established and require no tedious reseeding.
+Providing a ready supply of plant nutrients will insure good initial growth, and by spring the new healthy lawn will become established and require no tedious reseeding.